A kernel log-rank test of independence for right-censored data: Main proofs

-The rest of this proof is concerned with proving $\Upsilon_n=o_p(n^{-1/2})$ holds under Assumption \ref{Assu:BoundedKernelSep}.
+The rest of this proof is concerned with showing that $\Upsilon_n=o_p(n^{-1/2})$ holds under Assumption \ref{Assu:BoundedKernelSep}.
 Again, observe that since the supremum in $\Upsilon_n$ is taken over the unit ball of a reproducing kernel Hilbert space, $\Upsilon_n^2$ satisfies